-\ Note: The Technology Fee refund is proportional to the total credits eligible to be taken during the year.
+^{} Note: The Technology Fee refund is proportional to the total credits eligible to be taken during the year.
 For example, if the Technology Fee is \$100 per year, and the regular student load is 18 credits per year, then the Technology Fee per credit hour is \$5.56.

-15.6.2 Refund Schedule for Tuition and Fees for all ASB Students
+14.6.2 Refund Schedule for Tuition and Fees for all ASB Students

-Deadline % of Application Technology Library Fee Graduation
+Deadline % of Tuition Refunded Application Fee Technology Fee Library Fee Graduation Fee

-Tuition Fee Fee Fee

-Refunded

 Before Week 100% Non- 100% Non- Non-

 1 Refundable Refundable Refundable

 Week 1 70% Non- 70% Non- Non-

 Refundable Refundable Refundable

 Start of Week 40% Non- 40% Non- Non-

 2 Refundable Refundable Refundable

 Start of Week 20% Non- 20% Non- Non-

 3 Refundable Refundable Refundable

 Start of Week 0% (No Non- 0% (No Non- Non-

 4 Refund) Refundable Refund) Refundable Refundable

-\ Note: The Technology Fee refund is proportional to the total credits eligible to be taken during the year.
+^{} Note: The Technology Fee refund is proportional to the total credits eligible to be taken during the year.
 For example, if the Technology Fee is \$250 per year, and the regular student load is 33 credits per year, then the Technology Fee per credit hour is \$7.57.

-15.7 EXCEPTIONS
+14.7 EXCEPTIONS

-Discount Groups: Employees of the Alexandria School Foundation, a strategic partner of Agora University, may receive an additional 30% discount on the tuition rate if they don't participate in any need-based scholarship (see section 16).
+Employees of the Alexandria School Foundation, a strategic partner of Agora University, may receive an additional 30% discount on the tuition rate if they don't participate in any need-based scholarship.

-15.8 SAMPLE REFUND CALCULATIONS
+14.8 SAMPLE REFUND CALCULATIONS

-15.8.1 MTS Program
+14.8.1 MTS Program